MykolaDenysyuk/ios-robo-list/README.md

 If you want to start - clone it and open the project.

 ### What do you need to know to start?
 Not much actually.
 There is simple network request - one to be precise.
 Some very basic UI stuff.
 You should be familiar with Swift good practices, and that's all you need to know.
+Everythig should take you no more then 2 hours.

 ### What do we have here?
 Application is already created.
 It gets a string and displays random robot images based on given string.
 Try it.